-Also called “dipping pools,” many people consider a plunge pool to be a great alternative to a traditional swimming pool if they’re lacking in space.
+Also called “dipping pools,” many people consider a plunge pool a great alternative to a traditional swimming pool if they lack space.
 You might not be swimming laps in a plunge pool, but these small pools still give you plenty of room to exercise or relax after a long day.

-Before you start buying bathing suits, the first step in installing your plunge pool is figuring out the cost and budgeting for it.
+Before you start buying bathing suits, the first step in installing your plunge pool is figuring out the cost and budgeting.
 So, if you’re ready to take the plunge, here’s what you need to know.

 Plunge Pool Total Cost: A Quick Summary

 The price tag of your plunge pool can vary, especially when you’re factoring in things like labor and materials.
-However, on average, most homeowners pay around $25,000.
-For minimal landscaping, labor, and materials, some homeowners might be able to get that number down to $10,000.
+However, on average, most homeowners pay around $22,000.
+For a small plunge pool with minimal landscaping, labor, and materials, some homeowners might be able to get that number down to $10,000.

-On the opposite end of the spectrum, a plunge pool that uses top-notch materials like concrete and comes with tons of special features might cost closer to a ballpark of $40,000 or $50,000.
+On the opposite end of the spectrum, a larger plunge pool that uses top-notch materials like concrete and comes with special features might cost closer to $40,000 or $50,000.